HamidRezaeirad/RetailProduct/Frontend/README.md

 This is a sample code for implementing Front End in React.

-It is a retail product catalog application with a backend that supports fuzzy searching of products to accommodate user input errors and approximations.
+It is a retail product catalog application with a backend that supports searching for products to accommodate user input errors and approximations.
 The front end provides a user-friendly interface to search and display products.